ucbrise/flor/README.md

 flor.log("grad_norm", ...)
 ```

-Replay past runs—no retraining required:
+Just add the logging statement to the script and run:

 ```bash
 python -m flordb replay grad_norm
 ```

-FlorDB replays only what’s needed, injecting the new log and committing results.
+FlorDB replays only what’s needed, injecting the new log across copies of historical versions and committing results.

----

 ## 🏗 Real ML Systems Built on FlorDB